Axalz/Drakaina-Botnet-Lite/README.md

 1) make sure python3 is installed

-2) if you would like to compile a python into an exe / bin file install nuitka with , " pip install nuitka "
+2) if you would like to compile a python into an exe / bin file install nuitka with , " pip install nuitka " or with pyinstall with " pip install pyinstaller "

 # Installation: